NEW CONSTRUCTION INSPECTIONS

 Siding installed too tightly, fasteners overdriven, siding cracked or otherwise damaged during installation, warped or buckling, and installed without proper flashing.

 Torn/Damaged Roof Shingles

 Roofers often leave shingles damaged after installation.
-Carelessness and/or the use of nailed-in “foot holds” are usually the cause of this defect.
+This defect happens due to carelessness and/or the use of nailed-in “foot holds”.

 Cracked Floor Tiles or Backsplash in Bathrooms/Kitchens

 This is almost always due to contractor negligence and carelessness.